Neo-Solon/Citizens-Standard/README.md

 ## Honest caveats

-- K3 modeled as a flat percent of M2, not Paper 1's full price-level path targeting formula.
+- K3 modeled as a flat percent of M2, not the Citizens Standard's full price-level path targeting formula.
 Launch-year values match; dynamic self-correction does not.
 - Equity return is treated as nominal — for real returns, set CPI to 0.
 - Single-cohort projection — does not model multiple overlapping generations.
 - Fed status quo comparison uses real-world median data (Vanguard 2025, SSA 2026) rather than theoretical maximums.